“Everyone Is Not Your Customer”

 So, let’s get back to basics.

 Every sound business plan starts with one of the key principles of marketing: know your target audience.
 In our ever-growing industry, this is more important than ever.
 Competition is fierce, and when you can almost hear the CPCs rising, focus on working smarter, not harder.

 Make sure to use Google Ads’ Age and Gender Targeting options to narrow your target audience by adding bid adjustments.
 These raise or lower the amount you are willing to pay for ads served to a specific demographic.
 Existing data makes it clear which demographics perform better than others.
 Numbers don’t lie.
 Your data is already there.
 Guessing will limit your ROI.
-The bids are just waiting to be modified for your target audience.
+The bids are just waiting to be modified for your gender & age group target audience.

 Lower your bid adjustments for demographics that are unlikely to buy your product, or exclude these audiences altogether.
 Then try raising bids on the best-performing segments.

 Let’s use the leather jacket example again.

-If you are dealing with a company that designs jackets specifically for men, then you have a few options regarding gender targeting.
+If you are dealing with a company that designs jackets specifically for men, then you have a few options regarding gender audience targeting.
 For example, you could: